How to Hit a Driver

 Too many amateurs put together a lovely takeaway, build a powerful downswing, only to watch it fall apart with the impact and follow-through.

-Ideally, you want to meet the ball at maximum swinging speed and then accelerate through the ball with extended arms that carry the club behind the head for a tall, balanced finish that promotes straight drives.
+Ideally, you want to meet the ball at maximum swinging speed and then accelerate through the ball with extended arms that carry the golf club behind the head for a tall, balanced finish that promotes straight drives.

-Also, it makes sense to get in the habit of holding that finishing position until the ball lands to make sure your fundamentals stay solid.
+Also, it makes sense to get in the habit of holding that finishing position until the golf ball lands to make sure your fundamentals stay solid.

 PRO TIP

-When you hit the driver, you are stretching the upper body a lot.
 On the follow-through, you want to stretch out those arms and extend the driver toward the intended target to create maximum swing speed that translates into additional yardage.

 For this drill, you are focusing on the impact and aftermath, so we want a natural, easy swing that finishes with an extended follow-through that accelerates through the ball.